MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Discussion

-The high values of $y_{\rm{eff}}$, that is the overabundance of the outer disks, obtained above, and apparently also applicable to other low-brightness disks, are not necessarily related to the accretion of the enriched gas.
+The high values of $y_{\rm{eff}}$, obtained above, and apparently relevant to other LSB disks are not necessarily indicative of enriched gas accretion.
 They may also be a consequence of the non-fulfillment of the instantaneous enrichment condition, which implies the immediate, without any time delay, participation of enriched gas in the production of the next generation of stars.
 In the outer regions of normal galaxies and LSB galaxy disks, the contribution of the gas component to the surface density of the disk is comparable to or dominates that of stars, and star formation rates are very low.
 In this case, the condition of instantaneous enrichment may be unacceptable due to the lack of mechanisms for rapid gas mixing in thick, sparse gas disks with low star formation efficiency $SFE=SFR/M_{gas}$.